 3. Board Games with both Skill and Luck involved

 Most board games fall under this category and it’s not hard to see why.
-Both previous categories have major drawbacks, which i have bolded out above.
+Both previous categories have major drawbacks that disinterest the long-term engagement of an average player: your choices do not matter; the better player always wins.

 - Your choices do not matter.

-There is no complexity in game mechanics, different strategies cannot evolve, debate cannot spur, and the game cannot develop a community or a cult of followers.
+There is no complexity of game mechanics, different strategies cannot evolve, a debate cannot spur, and the game cannot develop a community or a cult of followers.

 - The better player always wins.

 Although the above is still true, it’s a bit different here – player skill can change over time.
 With a lot of skill involved in this board game, the players have an opportunity to learn, adapt and develop different strategies.
-Most popular board games (namely chess) of this type have a huge following and a dedicated communities (tens or hundreds years old!) with a ton of studies, books and articles.
+Most popular board games (namely chess) of this type have a huge following and dedicated communities (tens or hundreds of years old!) with a ton of studies, books, and articles produced.

-We’ll have a look at another example here: a board game with mediocre skill and mediocre luck factor involved – e.g. Monopoly.
-It has just enough skill involved to keep players engaged and to think about their actions and just enough luck that it keeps the excitement high.
+We’ll have a look at another example here: a board game with mediocre skill and mediocre luck factor involved – let’s pick a simple mainstream board game, such as Camel Up.
+It has just enough skill involved to keep players engaged and to think about their actions (they must consider the odds when betting) and just enough luck that it keeps the excitement high.

-You never know what is going to happen: how the dices will roll, on which property you will land and, eventually, who will win.
-Yes, the most skilful player will win most of the times, but it’s that factor of luck that gives your little nephew that bit of hope that maybe next time he’ll bankrupt you.
+You never know what is going to happen: how the dice will roll, which camel will move where, and eventually, who will win.
+Yes, the most skillful player will win most of the time, but it’s that factor of luck, that allows your little nephew a bit of hope that maybe next time the camel he bets on will be the lucky one.

 Most board games try to hit that sweet spot and it’s the holy grail of board game design.
-You want your board game to require plenty of skill and complexity, but still be easy to understand and picked up by beginners.
+You want your board game to require plenty of skill and complexity so that advanced players can develop different strategies for it.

-Also, you want a certain amount of luck to keep the game interesting for all players, to keep them coming back for excitement.
-But also not that much that it prevails over skill and creates too many chaotic moments – that too will drive players away.
-The statistical term of this would be that the game has high variance.
+You want a certain amount of luck to keep the game fresh and interesting for all players, to keep them coming back for excitement.
+But then again, not that much that it prevails over skill and creates too many chaotic moments (have high variance) – that too will drive players away.

-As a rule of thumb high skill level and mediocre luck level is what the best board games are made off.
-It is indeed a thin line and in the future articles I’ll give some examples and show you how some popular board games managed to nail it (or fail it).
+As a rule of thumb high skill level and a mediocre level of luck is what the best board games are made of.
+It is indeed a thin line.
+Here are a few examples of board games that nailed it: